aznxluvlyguy4u/wiki1/A-Z Guide to prepare CurrentRMS data for production.md

 # Custom fields format

-We have setup custom fields that need to be of the following format:
+We have setup custom fields that need to be of the following format, below some _examples_:

 ### Custom product configurations